Small Vines Wines: Pinot Noir Welcomes Close Company

 Viticulturists speak of vine balance as the most important consideration in planting a vineyard.
 The term refers

 to the balance between vine foliage or canopy and the number of clusters of fruit.
 The term can also be

 invoked when speaking of the relative above ground growth in proportion to the vine’s root system.
 In either

-case, it is the spacing of vines that plays a critical roll in determining grape quality.
+case, it is the spacing of vines that plays a critical role in determining grape quality.